 |Posted by Goh Chun Hui on December 15, 2014 at 3:00 PM||comments (2)|

 |Posted by Goh Chun Hui on November 30, 2014 at 12:30 PM||comments (0)|

 Baby/Children are often not eating as much food, as they should.
 Needless to mention, thalassemia patients included.
 Causing parents to be very concerned, whether their child is getting enough food and nutrients.
 Especially, in situation when they are not gaining as much weight, as they should or worst losing it.
 Worried it will affect their overall growth.

-Without a doubt, every parent...Read Full Post »
+Without a doubt, every parent will always ...Read Full Post »

 |Posted by Goh Chun Hui on November 12, 2013 at 1:15 AM||comments (0)|

 Drinking coffee shouldn't be that bad for thalassemia major patients.
 Although it might contain more amount of caffeine thn tea, but the antioxidants level in coffee is also higher than tea in other words.
 Taking a little amount of caffeine shouldn't be causing much harm.

 Coffee not only contain higher amount of antioxidants level than most other foods and drinks you can find out there.
 There's al...Read Full Post »